rhymeyang/Se/docs/308B/BusinessResilience.md

 Several forms of training can be made available for the personnel who are expected to be available if a disaster strikes, including

-- **Document review**
-  - Personnel can carefully read through procedure documents to become familiar with the nature of the recovery procedures.
+- **Document review**<br/>Personnel can carefully read through procedure documents to become familiar with the nature of the recovery procedures.
 But, as mentioned earlier, this alone may be insufficient.
-- **Participation in walkthroughs**
-  - People who are familiar with specific processes and systems that are the subject of walkthroughs should participate in them.
+- **Participation in walkthroughs**<br/>People who are familiar with specific processes and systems that are the subject of walkthroughs should participate in them.
 Exposing personnel to the walkthrough process will not only help to improve the walkthrough and recovery procedures, but will also provide a learning experience for participants.
-- **Participation in simulations**
-  - Taking part in simulations will similarly benefit the participants by giving them the experience of thinking through a disaster.
+- **Participation in simulations**<br/>Taking part in simulations will similarly benefit the participants by giving them the experience of thinking through a disaster.
-- **Participation in parallel and cutover tests**
-  - Other than experiencing an actual disaster and its recovery operations, no experience is quite like participating in parallel and cutover tests.
+- **Participation in parallel and cutover tests**<br/>Other than experiencing an actual disaster and its recovery operations, no experience is quite like participating in parallel and cutover tests.
 Here, participants will gain actual hands-on experience with critical business processes and IT environments by performing the actual procedures that they would in the event of a disaster.
 When a disaster strikes, those participants can draw upon their memory of having performed those procedures in the past, instead of just the memory of having read the procedures.

 You can see that all of the levels of tests that need to be performed to verify the quality of response plans are also training opportunities for personnel.
 The development and testing of disaster-related plans and procedures provide a continuous learning experience for all of the personnel involved.